hasanari/sane/README.md

 ## Acknowledgment

-Most of the code structures are taken from Latte annotation tool (https://github.com/bernwang/latte/) and PointCNN pointwise segmentation (https://github.com/yangyanli/PointCNN).
+Most of the codes and code structures are taken from Latte annotation tool (https://github.com/bernwang/latte/) and PointCNN pointwise segmentation (https://github.com/yangyanli/PointCNN).

 **Changes and Updates**:
 1. Automatic detection algorithm: